 Oura activity metrics:

 - Sleep scores

 Fitbit offers a fair amount in the way of fitness tracking across its devices, simply because it has the larger form factor to make that possible.

 All of its trackers and watches track steps and monitor sleep using similar motion sensors to those found in the Oura Ring.

-One sensor that Fitbit has over Oura is the SpO2 sensor, that enables the Estimated Oxygen Variability feature during sleep tracking β which is up next.
+Like Oura, Fitbit includes a SpO2 sensor and that enables the Estimated Oxygen Variability feature during sleep tracking – which is up next.

-Fitbit's Ionic smartwatch and Charge 4 both include GPS to track outdoor activities natively from the device and others will use a connected smartphone's GPS to the same effect.
-A host of Fitbit's also track swimming too.
+Fitbit's Versa, Sense smartwatches, and Charge 5 all include GPS to track outdoor activities natively from the device, and others like the Inspire 3, will use a connected smartphone's GPS to the same effect.

 Fitbit activity metrics: